 Selected readings from the 19th and 20th centuries and beyond will acquaint students with the major authors, works, themes, and genres of these time periods.
 Additional materials, such as journals, periodicals, and other authentic texts, as well as film, and web sources, will help to situate literary texts in their cultural context.
 Activities including presentation, group work, and opinion papers, will hone students' critical thinking and language skills.
+This course may include a practicum and/or interdisciplinary component, especially for students intending to enter the teaching profession.
 While the content studied may vary based on the instructor's expertise, the course format and objectives will remain the same.
-This course is repeatable twice for a total of nine credit hours.
+This course is repeatable twice for a total of nine credits.
 Taught in German.